 Cycling Award for Young Volunteers

 A fantastic place to start volunteering within cycling is through the Cycling Award for Young Volunteers (CAYV) programme.
-This combines an introductory workshop, which covers the fundamentals of cycle sport and volunteering roles, with practical placements with our Go-Ride community clubs.
+This combines an introductory workshop, which covers the fundamentals of cycle sport and volunteering roles, with practical placements with our Go-Ride Clubs.

 You can work towards a bronze (12 hours), silver (24 hours) or gold (36 hours) award with free branded volunteer clothing, certificates, memberships and even an invitation to be awarded in front of all club volunteers at our annual Go-Ride Conferences.